 If you are looking for the best powder measure for reloading that is automatic and commercially available and affordable (relatively), then this is it.
-We award it with the title of the best electronic powder dispenser 2022, which makes it the best for two years running.
+We award it with the title of the best electronic powder dispenser 2023, which makes it the best for three years running.

 Once you get yourself a Chargemaster 1500 Combo Powder dispenser, you will quickly realize that you should have long ago, the convenience is just incredible.

 With more than enough accuracy for hunters and normal shooters, and even good enough accuracy for long range, precision and benchrest shooters with a few modifications and programming, getting yourself one is a no-brainer.